wellmadehq/writing/Leads.md

 > There are two kinds of people in this world: Those who enjoy tracking what they do with their time all day, and the rest of us, who’d rather watch paint dry.
 I used to be in the latter group...until I discovered I was doing it all wrong.

-# Something you knew, but then also something more
+# Something you know, but then also something more

 > You already know not to grocery shop hungry, but the type of snack you have may make a difference.
 In a recent study, shoppers who sampled an apple selected 28% more fruits and vegetables than those who didn’t get a sample at all.